ebnz/ColonIschemia/README.md

 ## How to use this Repository

-1. Create a file `data/raw_data.csv` which contains the Raw Clinical Record Data.
+1. Create a file `data/data.csv` which contains the Raw Clinical Record Data.
 2. Run `pip3 install -r requirements.txt` to install all the dependencies.
 2. Run `python3 data_preprocessing/generate_subdata.py` to generate the Sub-Data.
 3. Run `python3 data_preprocessing/data_preprocessing.py` to fill in Conditional Columns.
 4. Run `python3 data_preprocessing/feature_selection.py` to filter out the (hopefully!) irrelevant Features.
 5. Run `python3 train/train_xgboost.py` (or other Training-Script) to Train a Model.
-6. View the directory `plots/` to review the Training-Results.
+6. View the directory `plots/` to review the SHAP-Results.
 7. Fine-Tune the Models, mutating the Parameters in the Script's Sections called `USER-SETTINGS`.

 | Folder-Name        | Contents                                       |